 It’s always disheartening to discover that a foundation claiming to make skin look younger doesn’t get its UVA sunscreen ingredients right.
 With the sole active ingredient being octinoxate, this doesn’t provide sufficient UVA protection, which is a key element in keeping wrinkles and loss of firmness to a minimum.
 This liquid foundation includes a built-in rounded sponge applicator, which is unusual and not exactly helpful.
 You twist the neck of the bottle until you hear a click, which signals foundation is being dispensed onto the white sponge applicator.
 As mentioned, the sponge isn’t helpful, the main reason being that in order to keep this foundation from settling into pores and wrinkles, you absolutely need to blend it with your fingers or another sponge.
 The attached sponge does a decent job, but that’s in large part because of this foundation’s exceptionally silky texture.
-We were surprised at how much better this looked when we blended with my fingers (something we rarely do) instead of with the included sponge.
-Using fingers allowed the foundation to mesh with my skin rather than look like it was sitting on top of it, waiting to creep into wrinkles.
+We were surprised at how much better this looked when we blended with our fingers instead of with the included sponge.
+Using fingers allowed the foundation to mesh with skin rather than look like it was sitting on top of it, waiting to creep into wrinkles.
 Coverage is in the light to medium range, and this has a satin-smooth finish.
 By the way, the anti-aging ingredients Maybelline touts on the label are present in amounts too small for your skin to notice, let alone improve.

 Active: Octinoxate (7.5%), Other: Cyclopentasiloxane, Water, Dimethicone Crosspolymer, Glycerin, Isotridecyl Isononanoate, PEG-9 Polydimethylsiloxyethyl Dimethicone, Disteardimonium Hectorite, Phenoxyethanol, PEG-10 Dimethicone, Hydrolyzed Wheat Protein/PVP Crosspolymer, Disodium Stearoyl Glutamate, Chlorphenesin, Methylparaben, Lycium Barbarum Fruit Extract, Acrylates Copolymer, Potassium Sorbate, Ethylparaben, Tocopherol, Ascorbyl Palmitate, Panthenol, PEG-9, Aluminum Hydroxide, Citric Acid, Sodium PCA, Urea, Trehalose, Polyquaternium-51, Soluble Collagen, Sodium Hyaluronate May Contain: Iron Oxides, Titanium Dioxide, Mica